piratesofsi/deployhub/README.md

 * TypeScript
 * Tailwind CSS

-> Frontend implementation is planned.

----
+The frontend is planned and currently under development.

-## 🚀 Upload Service
+## Upload Service

 ### Installation